FindMySchool LogoFindMySchool

 Hamstead Hall Academy delivers solid academic outcomes that sit in line with national norms, a significant achievement given the school's inclusive intake and the fact that many students join with attainment below the national average.

-In the 2024 GCSE examinations, the school achieved an Attainment 8 score of 41.7.
-While this is slightly below the England average of 46.3, it must be viewed in the context of student progress.
-The Progress 8 score of +0.05 indicates that students make slightly more progress here than they would in an average school across England.
+In the current GCSE dataset, the school achieved an Attainment 8 score of 42.1.
+This should be viewed alongside student progress: the Progress 8 score of +0.05 indicates that students make slightly more progress here than they would in an average school across England.

 England ranks and key metrics (where available)